Hittite phonology: Fricatives

 Hittite is believed to have had a sibilant, a uvular fricative and a labialized uvular fricative.
 They were written in the original script with signs containing "š" and "ḫ".
 In Akkadian cuneiform, they originally stood for a voiceless alveolar fricative and a voiceless velar fricative, respectively.

 It can be said with confidence that "š" stood for a single phoneme.
 Although the exact place of articulation of the Hittite phoneme written with signs having an "š" cannot be determined with absolute certainty, there are various arguments for assuming it to have been an alveolar sibilant.
 Typologically, if a language has fricatives, it almost certainly has //, and languages that lack both phonemes are rare.
-Moreover, // is known to descent from Proto-Indo-European *s, which is uncontroversially reconstructed as a voiceless alveolar sibilant.
+Moreover, // is known to descend from Proto-Indo-European *s, which is uncontroversially reconstructed as a voiceless alveolar sibilant.

 Furthermore, the signs that the Hittite scribes adopted for "š" stood in Akkadian for [s] as well.
 It has been noted also that "š" appears in Ugaritic loanwords as ṯ, such as the Hittite royal name "Šuppiluliuma", which is written in Ugaritic as ṯpllm".
-Given that Semitic *ṯ merged with *š in Ugaritic, also suggesting a pronunciation of [].
+Given that Semitic *ṯ merged with *š in Ugaritic, also suggests a pronunciation of [].
 It has also been noted that Hittite royal names containing an "š" are written in Egyptian Hieroglyphs with the sign that is conventionally transcribed as "s".
 Finally, it is believed among scholars that Indo-European diphthongs *oi and *ou changed to Hittite "ē" and "ū", respectively, unless an alveolar consonant followed them, one of which is /š/, which reinforces the idea that it was alveolar in Hittite.